secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 **Family Care Leave and Nursing Leave**

 Per the [Family Care Leave Act and the Care Leave Act](https://www.bundesgesundheitsministerium.de/service/begriffe-von-a-z/f/freistellungen-nach-pflegezg-und-fpfzg.html), in certain cases team members are able to receive partial or full care allowance as a wage replacement benefit.
-This is granted on request by the long-term care insurance or the private compulsory long-term care insurance of the team member in need of care.
+This is granted on request by the the private compulsory long-term care insurance of the team member in need of care.
 Team members must provide proof of the relevant illness of the close relative by means of a medical certificate.

 - Team members who need time to organize or ensure the care of a close relative in need of care in an acute care situation can take partial paid leave for up to ten days;
 - Team members who care for a close relative or a close relative at home can also, under certain conditions, take full or partial leave of work for up to six months;